 Insurance companies will do whatever is necessary to pay the least amount of money to you or your family for a motorcycle accident.
 Because Texas follows a modified comparative fault rule, if an insurer can find you more than 50% at fault then you will not receive compensation.
 If you are found to be less than 50% at fault, then the compensation you are awarded will be reduced by your percentage of fault.
 An attorney with experience handling Texas accident claims involving motorcycles will be knowledgeable of the challenges that come with proving fault.
 Serious injuries can occur in motorcycle accidents including (but not limited to) traumatic brain injuries, spinal cord injuries, and in some cases, wrongful deaths.

 Our personal injury attorneys will conduct their own investigation in order to obtain evidence on your behalf.
 Hiring an attorney will alleviate you from the stress of dealing with an insurance company and will help hold negligent parties responsible.
-Our law firm will help guide our clients through the complicated claim process and, if needed, file a lawsuit.
+Our motorcycle accident lawyers will help guide our clients through the complicated claim process and, if needed, file a lawsuit.

 During an accident, it is possible that the motorcyclist could be found to be partially or at fault for the accident.
 In the State of Texas, there is a modified comparative fault rule that can distribute damages based on the drivers that are partially at fault for the accident.
 The Texas negligence laws outline legal rules for proportionate responsibility, applicability and determination of percentage of responsibility.